 Skip to the content

-If you’re not up on your Swedish, or if you’ve been living in a box for all of 2017 (which might actually not have been too bad an idea - oh my goodness – we have SO much to tell you if you have…) then we will forgive you for thinking that was our way of saying hello.
+If you’re not up on your Swedish, or if you’ve been avoiding the media in 2017 (perhaps not necessarily a bad idea!) then we will forgive you for thinking that was our way of saying hello.

 We absolutely know that we’ll be channeling our inner hygge again come October, but for a few months (weather permitting), life generally feels less heavy, days are lighter and brighter and it feels a little easier to adopt a more balanced life with the right amounts of everything, queue Lagom time!

 It’s a much easier concept to ‘get’ than hygge, which translates roughly cosiness, but nothing really much more specific than that.
 Lagom, dubbed “the Swedish secret to contentment” is more about living a lifestyle than enjoying a momentary ‘feeling’ or indulgence.